casperchew/SC2002/README.md

 ### User's capabilities
 #### 1. All Users
 ##### 1.1.
 Login
-Expected Baheviour: User should be able to access their dashboard based on their roles
+Expected Behaviour: User should be able to access their dashboard based on their roles

 Failure Indicators: User cannot log in or receive incorrect error messages

-#### Steps
 | Step    | Description           | Input        |
 | --------| --------------------- | ------------ |
 | 1       | Select "Login" option | 1            |